Erkan-Yilmaz/SimpleTestFramework/README.txt

 Writing your own tests:
 -----------------------

-Take a look at ExampleTest.test.php for an example test, but in a nutshell your test should extend and implement the Test class, e.g.
+Take a look at Example.test.php for an example test, but in a nutshell your test should extend and implement the Test class, e.g.

     class FooTest extends Test